-- 3.6 On the 22nd March 2007 the EA submitted comments to the Seafront AAP and Town Centre AAP issues and options consultation.
-The key points raised within their comments are summarised below: - Nature conservation and biodiversity should be classed as having great importance on the control of development along the Seafront. - Flood risk is an influencing factor for the seafront and could pose a significant constraint on development. - Redevelopment must not rely on the presence of existing defences and their ongoing maintenance.
-The standard of defences varies in quality and adequacy and it cannot be guaranteed that development will be protected over the lifetime of the development.
-Adequate mitigation measures must be provided by new development.
+- 3.7 On the 22nd March 2007 the EA submitted comments to the Seafront AAP and Town Centre AAP Issues and Options consultation.
+The key points raised within their comments are summarised below: - Nature conservation and biodiversity should be classed as having great importance on the control of development along the Seafront. - Flood risk is an influencing factor for the Seafront and could pose a significant constraint on development. - Redevelopment must not rely on the presence of existing defences and their ongoing maintenance.
+The standard of defences varies in quality and

-- Continuing to maintain the sea defences in a way that brings about social and economic benefits now and in the future may be an appropriate way forward, subject habitats regulations. - The Sequential approach should be undertaken in areas of flood risk. - The key principles of policies G6 and G7 (Borough Local Plan saved Policies) should be amalgamated into criteria based policies for proposals likely to impact on biodiversity and designated sites. - The EA support the creation of a green corridor. - Any proposed engineering intervention at the Cinder Path will need to take account of predicted sea level rises and will need to consider impacts on Benfleet and Southend Marshes SPA.
-Concern is expressed in regard to the widening of the path. - The Seafront approach is to protect and enhance the natural environment. - Additional beach huts and recreational facilities should not be encouraged south of the sea wall. - Concerns over the tidal defences at Shoeburyness. - Climate change considerations should be integrated into all spatial planning concerns. - The Seafront AAP with the TE2100 project should be aligned. - Water supply and water and energy efficient designs of new developments and land contamination are key environmental issues. - All developments should be required to manage the surface water produced on site by the inclusion of SUDS. - Flexibility required within policy to state 'appropriate flood risk management measures' rather than flood defences. - The plan provides an opportunity to incorporate new open and green space along the seafront.
-Green spaces should be interlinked. - Drought resistant plants/shrubs etc should be used to avoid overburden on water resources. - Protection of undeveloped parts of the coastline is essential to protect diversity and abundance of species.
+- adequacy and it cannot be guaranteed that development will be protected over the lifetime of the development.
+Adequate mitigation measures must be provided by new development. - Continuing to maintain the sea defences in a way that brings about social and economic benefits now and in the future may be an appropriate way forward, subject to habitats regulations. - The sequential approach should be undertaken in areas of flood risk. - The key principles of policies G6 and G7 (Borough Local Plan Saved Policies) should be amalgamated into criteria based policies for proposals likely to impact on biodiversity and designated sites. - The EA support the creation of a green corridor. - The Seafront approach is to protect and enhance the natural environment. - Additional beach huts and recreational facilities should not be encouraged south of the sea wall. - Climate change considerations should be integrated into all spatial planning concerns. - The Seafront AAP with the TE2100 project should be aligned. - Water supply and water and energy efficient designs of new developments and land contamination are key environmental issues. - All developments should be required to manage the surface water produced on site by the inclusion of SUDS. - Flexibility required within policy to state 'appropriate flood risk management measures' rather than flood defences. - The plan provides an opportunity to incorporate new open and green space along the seafront.
+Green spaces should be interlinked. - Drought resistant plants/shrubs etc should be used to avoid overburden on water resources.